-A tracheal shave can adversely affect your voice if the surgery is performed by an inexperienced surgeon.
+A tracheal shave can adversely affect your voice if an inexperienced surgeon performs the surgery.
 A tracheal shave is typically requested by patients wanting to reduce the size of their Adam’s apple.
 Here’s a quick guide.

 Does a tracheal shave affect my voice?

 Yes, a tracheal shave can adversely affect your voice if the surgery is performed by an inexperienced surgeon.
 It is a surgery that requires both precision and skill in order to preserve the voice while altering its physical size.
 The Adam’s apple, or larynx, is the prominent part of the thyroid cartilage, which houses the vocal cords, and contrary to popular belief, both genders have one.
 It’s just that during puberty the larynx grows larger in boys than girls.
 This is why teen boys often go through a period of time where their voices crack and squeak, which doesn’t settle down until their larynx is done growing.

 This larger larynx is responsible for men having deeper voices and the vocal cords insert on the inside of the thyroid cartilage, so it makes sense that shaving down the Adam’s apple could result in a voice change if done too aggressively.
 The surgery is most often requested by transwomen to help them achieve the body they identify with, but many cis women and cis men request this surgery as well if they feel their cartilage is too prominent.
 The problem that can arise with the removal of too much cartilage is the voice becoming chronically hoarse.
 This is a hard thing to correct, so getting it right the first time is very important.
 On the flip side, if the surgeon doesn’t remove enough cartilage, you could continue to have a prominent Adam’s Apple.

 The cost of a tracheal shave in Houston is between $3000 and $5000.
 Some health insurance providers cover this procedure under the category of facial feminization surgery.
 We also offer financing options to help you achieve your goals.